 Make the batter in a large bowl.
 Or if you like you could mix it in a pitcher, to make it easier to pour the batter later.

-My preference is the baking pan because it seems to be more stable.
+My preference is the baking pan or specific cupcake rack because they are more stable.
 But they work fine as well in a cupcake pan.

 Next, use a little measuring cup and pour about 3 tablespoons of batter into each cone.
 It should be just above the ridge/handle part of the cone.
 Don’t fill it up too much, because then it will overflow when you bake.

 Or if you made the batter in a pitcher you can just pour the batter instead of scooping it.
 Depending on how thick or thin your batter is, you could even use a piping bag and pipe the batter into the ice cream cones.